edvanburen/cellSTAAR/README.md

 -   **ct_name**:  Name of the cell type, used for (1) loading the single-cell epigenetic data data and (2) in the created file name.
 -   **num_replicate_ct_samples**: Number of samples ABOVE 1.
 Set to NULL if the cell type has one sample, otherwise set to the total number of samples.
 It is expected that the samples will have similar file names: e.g. if <code>num_replicate_ct_samples=3</code> and <code>ct_name</code> is Hepatocyte, the files will have the names "Hepatocyte_1",  "Hepatocyte_2", and "Hepatocyte_3".
 -   **chr**: chromosome given as a numeric value from 1-22.
 This is used to filter the provided datasets and in the output name.
 -   **element_class**:  One of the three ENCODE V3 cCRE categories: dELS, pELS, and PLS.
+Users can run dELS and pELS in one function call, but PLS must be run separately.
 -  **link_types_to_run**: Character vector of one or more link types to run.
 The function loops over all link types specified.
 Comments next to the link names give the element classes for which cellSTAAR used each link.
 The function will throw an error if a mismatched combination of element_class and link_types_to_run is specified.
 ```r
 c("dist_link_0_1" # pELS, dELS